guanxiangliang/sbx_bowtie2_mapping/README.md

 # Sunbeam extension sbx_bowtie2_mapping

 This is a Sunbeam (https://github.com/sunbeam-labs) extension to map reads back to target genome using bowtie2 global alignment.
-This is a alternative way for default sunbeam "mapping" method, which use BWM, which based local alignment.
+This is an alternative way for default sunbeam "mapping" method, which uses local alignment.

 # Installing and running